 The law is set to change for divorcing couples.
-The Justice Secretary, David Gauke, recently confirmed that the government will introduce legislation to reform our, somewhat archaic, fault-based divorce law.
+The Justice Secretary, David Gauke, has today confirmed that the government will introduce legislation to reform our, somewhat archaic, fault-based divorce law.
 Legislation will be introduced, “as soon as parliamentary time is available” (good old Brexit!).

 Many would say “about time too!”.

 At present, anyone wanting a divorce has to demonstrate that the marriage has irretrievably broken down (the only legal ground to obtain a divorce) by proving that one of five facts exists.
 Three involve waiting until you have lived apart for at least two years, possibly five.

 Anyone seeking a divorce within two years of separating has to prove fault.
 This is either:

 their spouse has committed adultery, or

 their spouse has behaved in such a manner that they cannot reasonably be expected to live with their spouse.

 This often causes unnecessary acrimony and expense.

 According to the latest report by the Office for National Statistics, the most common reason for couples divorcing in 2017 was unreasonable behaviour.
 However, as 68 year old Tini Owens learnt to her cost, proving unreasonable behaviour is not always straightforward.
 Her husband, Mr Owens, unusually, chose to defend Mrs Owens’ divorce petition.

 In July 2018, the Supreme Court decided that Mrs Owens could not divorce her husband until she had lived apart from him for a five year period (they separated in 2015).
 This was because she could not demonstrate that her husband’s behaviour was such that, taking into account Mrs Owens’ own particular sensitivities and nature, she could not reasonably be expected to live with Mr Owens.